tom-seddon/b2/doc/wip/configs.md

-Tick the box to add a [Video NuLA](https://stardot.org.uk/forums/viewtopic.php?t=12150), providing 4096 colour output, smooth scrolling, and some additional screen modes.
+Tick the box to add a [Video NuLA](https://stardot.org.uk/forums/viewtopic.php?t=12150), providing 4096 colour output, smooth scrolling, and additional screen modes, for software that supports it.

 ### Retro Hardware ADJI cartridge _(Electron/Master 128 only)_